Plans for Summer Jam Camp 2019 are underway. Please check back later for details. In the meantime, read about what was offered at Jam Camp 2018.

 2) Music and Movement – Julie Chambers

-Beginner track: This track is designed for elementary students.
-Students will use their voices and bodies to make music in a fun atmosphere, while learning valuable beginning musicianship skills.
+Beginner track: Students will use their voices and bodies to make music in a fun atmosphere, while learning valuable beginning musicianship skills.
 Basic beat and rhythm skills will be used while discovering patterns in folk dances, listening examples, and musical games.

-Intermediate track: This track is designed for late elementary/middle school students.
-Students will use their voices and bodies to deconstruct the building blocks of music.
+Intermediate track: Students will use their voices and bodies to deconstruct the building blocks of music.
 Sight-singing, dictations, ear-training, and rhythm skills will be used in this class.

-Advanced track: This track is designed for high school students.
-Students will use their voices and bodies to deconstruct the building blocks of music.
+Advanced track: Students will use their voices and bodies to deconstruct the building blocks of music.
 Sight-singing, dictations, ear-training, and rhythm skills will be used in this class.
 This class is a more advanced version of the intermediate track.

 3) Notation Creation: Learning to Compose Creatively – Jeanmarie Strawbridge